gulcing/ESMValTool_Tutorial/_episodes/05-conclusions.md

 The ESMValTool [Discussions page](https://github.com/ESMValGroup/ESMValTool/discussions) is a good place to learn about general issues, or to see if your question has been already addressed.
-If you have a GitHub account, you can check previously created [issues](https://github.com/ESMValGroup/ESMValTool/issues) or create a new issue yourself (https://github.com/ESMValGroup/ESMValTool/issues/new/choose).
+If you have a GitHub account, you can check previously created [issues](https://github.com/ESMValGroup/ESMValTool/issues) or create a [new issue] (https://github.com/ESMValGroup/ESMValTool/issues/new/choose)yourself.

 Note that you will need a GitHub account for this.